antireaction/queerrights-en/docs/transrights/transition.md

 - **Tested:** Systematic literature review of _all_ peer-reviewed studies published in English between 1991 and 2017 about the effects of at least some part of medical transition on the well-being of trans people.
 - **Note:** Lawrence (2003) and Lawrence (2006) used the same sample of trans people and analyzed slightly different things about them, so there's actually only 49 distinct samples with significant improvement.
 - **Results:**
 	- Of 55 studies, 50 showed a statistically significant improvement in well-being, 1 a statistically insignificant improvement (but which the review lists as a study that showed improvement), and 4 showed mixed results or no improvement.
+Those with mixed/neutral results were not higher quality than those with positive results.
 	- _None consistently showed worse well-being than before transition._
 	- Even those studies that had mixed results or not statistically significant improvements in quality of life reported most  being more satisified with their bodies afterwards (indicating that physical gender dysphoria was alleviated).
 	-  **Medical transition clearly reduces suicide risk and gender dysphoria.
 Detransition rates are consistently 0-3% for all studies published in the 21st century, 5.4% in one study from 1997.**